shashank3959/one-shot-siamese/notes.md

 - relu placed after maxpool to reduce the # of computation by 75%
 - weight init strategy possibly changed to he et al since it uses relu activation
-- currently, I am forwarding both input batch pairs sequentially.
-I could reduce the batch size and forward them together, then use indexing to select the left pairs, and the right pairs and continue as previously.
-This would probably be more efficient.